sillsdev/ptx2pdf/docs/documentation/SideBars.md

 % A Work-in-progress, and aspirational document.
 I.e. this may change, and no features are at present guaranteed to be present!
 %
-# Styling for side bars
+# Specific Styling options for side bars

 ```\esb```  boxes may have a colour, which may be transparent (allowing a
 whole-page background image or decoration to show through).
 They may also have
 their own watermark or background image, and a foreground image such as a logo
 that would further identify the type of information being presented (e.g. a scroll for
-historic notes, or a map for geographical notes).
+historic notes, or a compass for geographical notes).
 ```

 ```\Category people```